 In addition to the costs outlined above, there are also secondary costs to consider.
 For instance, your state-mandated minimum liability coverage insurance premiums are likely to rise after you get a DUI conviction.
 These premium hikes can account for thousands a year.

-Additionally, there are the unpredictable costs if you lose your job, lose working hours traveling to DUI school or probation and other such opportunity costs.
-Some like Bankrate estimate that a single DUI without property damage can still cost around $20,000 all said and done.
+Additionally, there are unpredictable costs if you lose your job, lose working hours traveling to DUI school or probation, and other such opportunity costs.
+Some like Bankrate estimate that a single DUI without property damage can still cost around $20,000.

 These high costs are exactly the reason that anyone arrested for driving under the influence should find a reputable Pennsylvania DUI lawyer.
-The Law Offices of Steven E. Kellis offer free case consultations, so call (215) 940-1200 if you or someone close to you is arrested for DUI.
+The Law Offices of Steven E. Kellis offers free case consultations, so call (215) 977-4183 if you or someone close to you is arrested for DUI.
 To learn more about PA DUI lawyer fees, you may call the same number listed above.